VOSB/SDVOSB (VETERAN-OWNED SMALL BUSINESS) CERTIFICATION

 Thank you for your service!
-FAMR proudly offers support to set up your veteran-owned business for federal contract eligibility with VOSB (Veteran-Owned Small Business) or SDVOSB (Service-Disabled Veteran-Owned Small Business) certification status
+FAMR is proud to help set up your veteran-owned business with VOSB (Veteran-Owned Small Business) or SDVOSB (Service-Disabled Veteran-Owned Small Business) certification status for federal contracting.

-LET’S MAKE SURE YOU’RE GETTING YOUR SHARE — STRENGTHEN YOUR BUSINESS WITH A FEDERAL CERTIFICATION TODAY
+LET’S MAKE SURE YOU’RE GETTING YOUR SHARE — STRENGTHEN YOUR BUSINESS WITH A CONTRACTING CERTIFICATION LIKE VOSB OR SDVOSB TODAY

-Our team of Veteran Certification Specialists is standing by to simplify your federal registration and certification processes and ensure your business is eligible for the opportunities it deserves.
+Our team of Veteran Certification Specialists is standing by to simplify your federal registration and certification processes and ensure your business is eligible for the opportunities and benefits it deserves.
+Even if we find that you don’t meet the requirements for VOSB or SDVOSB, we’ll look for other certifications (at both the federal and state levels) and ways to optimize and improve your shot at winning lucrative contracts.

 US flag